EB-2 National Interest Waiver (NIW): Everything You Should Know

 However, in a situation where the national interest is involved, this requirement can be waived.
 You must prove that the national interest would be affected if you are subjected to the labor certification application process.
 You may also need to show how it will be against the general national interest if the employer were to be denied your service and the job were to be given to a less-qualified U.S. worker.
 The USCIS will look at your petition and consider whether its derivative benefits to the U.S. truly justify the requested waiver.
 It will also consider if your proposed contribution to the national interest is urgent enough to warrant waiving the labor certification process.

 If you are an employee, you can prove your job to be of national importance by the potential, experience, qualifications, past achievements, and location of your job offer.
-For example, a physician’s practice would be considered of national importance if he or she agrees to work in an underserved area to help improve the quality of life of U.S. residents.
+For example, a physician’s practice would be considered of national importance if he or she agreed to work in an underserved area to help improve the quality of life of U.S. residents.

-Also as an entrepreneur, a well-detailed business plan that emphasizes the number of U.S. workers your business will employ, the proposed social responsibility of your business, and every other key feature of the investment will be helpful in this regard.
+Also, as an entrepreneur, a well-detailed business plan that emphasizes the number of U.S. workers your business will employ, the proposed social responsibility of your business, and every other key feature of the investment will be helpful in this regard.

 Though the Matter of Dhanasar has brought about positive results and a clearer understanding of the NIW requirements, it is still within the discretion of the USCIS to grant or deny a petition.
 Some applicants might still receive a denial for lack of clarity when proving they have satisfied each of the three prongs, despite being qualified for the waiver.
 Your immigration attorney will help you highlight the importance of your proposed endeavor in the following ways: